 - identify practices that best prepare graduates for active citizenship

-In this Recommendation, EU Member States (with the support of the Commission), committed to collecting comparable graduate tracking information in higher education and VET.
+In this Recommendation, Member States, committed to collecting comparable graduate tracking information in higher education and VET (with the support of the Commission).

-Between 2018 and the end of its mandate in 2020, the Expert group on graduate tracking served as a forum for cooperation and exchange.
-Its activities culminated in the publication of a Final Report containing recommendations to the Commission on the future of the European graduate tracking initiative.
+Between 2018 and the end of its mandate in 2020, the Commission expert group on graduate tracking served as a forum for cooperation and exchange.
+Its activities culminated in the publication of a final report containing recommendations to the Commission on the future of the European graduate tracking initiative.

-In 2020, the Commission undertook a Eurograduate Pilot Survey of graduates in 8 pilot countries – Austria, Croatia, Czechia, Germany, Greece, Lithuania, Malta and Norway – evaluating data at the national level and comparing between Member States.
-This data will provide a useful evidence-base to policymakers and higher education professionals developing curricula.
+In 2020, the Commission undertook a Eurograduate Pilot Survey of graduates in 8 pilot countries – Austria, Croatia, Czechia, Germany, Greece, Lithuania, Malta and Norway – evaluating and comparing data at the national level.
+A second phase of the Eurograduate pilot survey of higher education graduates in 17 countries is taking place in 2022.
+This will provide a more detailed evidence-base to policy-makers and higher education professionals developing curricula.

-Between 2020 and 2021, the Commission also launched tailor-made capacity-building activities in each EU Member States to make the national administration and research teams in Member States ready for a coordinated European graduate tracking mechanism.
-These activities include building ownership of the graduate tracking project among stakeholders, boosting IT and statistical capacity and others.
+Between 2020 and 2021, the Commission launched tailor-made capacity-building activities in each EU Member State to prepare national administrations and research teams for a coordinated European graduate tracking mechanism.
+These activities include building ownership of the graduate tracking project among stakeholders, boosting IT and statistical capacity and more.

-In 2022, the Commission will take stock of progress made in implementing the Council Recommendation, with the expectation to see an 80% uptake among Member States by the end of 2024.
+In 2023, the Commission will take stock of progress made towards the implementation of the Council Recommendation.
+It is expected that there will be an 80% uptake among Member States of graduate tracking providing comparable data by the end of 2024.

-The Commission expects to achieve European-wide implementation of graduate tracking by 2025.
+The Commission expects to achieve Europe-wide implementation of graduate tracking by 2025.